 Heckington Windmill is Grade I listed and is the only working example of an eight-sailed windmill in the country.
 It is a local landmark in the midst of the Lincolnshire fens.

-Although the Mill is well maintained, the buildings that surrounded it in its heyday, are now dilapidated and much altered.
+Although the Mill was well maintained, the buildings that surrounded it in its heyday, were dilapidated and much altered.
 They comprise the Millers House, the Granary, the Sack Store and a Bake House.
-The scheme regenerates the site, allowing the ‘field to fork’ story to be understood, with grain harvested from adjacent fields, milled in the windmill, baked on site and enjoyed in the Mill House café.
+The scheme regenerated the site, allowing the ‘field to fork’ story to be understood, with grain harvested from adjacent fields, milled in the windmill, baked on site and enjoyed in the Mill House café.

 The design leads the visitor route through a main entrance from the parking, past an exhibition area and shop to the Mill itself.
 Sensitive conservation retains character and function, taking care to avoid ‘smartening up’ to emphasise the working status of the windmill.